ewradcliffe/Battleships/README.md

 | Computer won't target the same grid square twice | ✔ | N/A |
 | Latest version of programme deployed to Heroku | ✔ | N/A |

 The programme was subject to extensive manual testing until the above criteria were met.
 Several bugs had to be resolved.

 A bug was found in the function which hid the ships in the enemy board.
 The function identifies any list items which are ships ('i.e '0') and replaces the ship with waves ('^') The original function mistakenly used the append method, leading to the wave being inserted at the end of the list, after the newline.
 Updating the function to use the insert method corrected this problem.

 Based on user feedback I added a clear function to clear the screen when a game size was selected and after each game round.
-This improved user experience and performance over long games.
-However it created an error whereby if more data was displayed than could be fit in the screen not all data was cleared, as in the images below.
+This improved user experience and programme performance over long games.
+When deployed to Heroku it was found that only currently visible data was cleared.
+Data which had been scrolled past wasn't cleared.
 This typically happened in either the larger game, or when input error caused error messages to be displayed (in the original version of the game these were appended to the bottom).

 In the example below the textual feedback has not been deleted
 ![Error thrown if too much data is displayed](assets/images/herokuerrorone.png)